rsksmart/devportal/docs/04-resources/02-contribute/hacktivator-program.md

 #### 👉 Code Contributions Criteria:

+For a comprehensive overview of the evaluation and reward system for code contributions, including detailed criteria for complexity, project impact, tests, and documentation, please refer to [Evaluation Criteria for Code Contributions](https://docs.google.com/document/d/1vWYWdWxSXUcTxNS_OlRikfEwmPSXgw3iDsQ-UAqheMw/edit) and the terms and conditions of the program [LINK].
+These criteria outline how contributions, ranging from simple fixes to advanced features or external integrations, will be assessed and rewarded, ensuring a balanced and fair approach to valuing developer participation and impact.
+This document covers everything from optimizing performance to integrating external APIs, with rewards adjusted based on the value and complexity of each contribution.

+#### 👉 Code Contributions Rewards:

 Each verified and approved code contribution that becomes a Qualified Contribution (as defined in the program's terms and conditions) will be entitled to receive the following rewards, under the established process:
   * Contribution Option A → 50 - 300 USD
   * Contribution Option B & C → 300 - 700 USD